N0-man/n03an-folio/static/shariah.md

 ## Start reading about the company

 Read everything you possibly can about the company.
-Let’s say you want to analyze Enphase.
-I would start by looking at the following sources:
+Let’s say you want to analyze Enphase.I would start by looking at the following sources:

 - [Review the company's halal report on Practical Islamic Finance](https://app.practicalislamicfinance.com/dashboard/stocks/ENPH/)
 - [Review the company’s investor presentation](https://investor.enphase.com/static-files/7a95029a-a55b-4f1a-8fe1-5b3c41fef946?v=july-2023)